KOMPSAT-1

-KOMPSAT-1 (Korean Multi-purpose Satellite-1), also known as Arirang-1, was a satellite created by the Korea Aerospace Research Institute (KARI) and launched by a United States launch vehicle on 21 December 1999.
+KOMPSAT-1 (Korean Multi-purpose Satellite-1), also known as Arirang-1, was a satellite created by the Korea Aerospace Industries (KAI) and Korea Aerospace Research Institute (KARI), and launched by a United States launch vehicle on 21 December 1999.
 This was the first satellite built primarily by South Korean engineers, although previous foreign-built satellites had been launched by Korean companies.
 It took its name from the popular Korean folk song Arirang.

 Instruments

 It carried an Electro-Optical Camera (EOC) able to distinguish objects with a diameter of 6.6 m with a footprint of 17 km.
 The satellite carried remote sensing instruments for providing digital cartography of Korea, and status of marine biology.
 Also included was the Ionospheric Measurement Sensor (IMS) to monitor ionospheric parameters along the satellite orbit and the High Energy Particles Detector (HEPD).

 High Energy Particle Detector (HEPD)

 The High Energy Particle Detector (HEPD) instrument consists of a Proton and Electron Spectrometer (PES), a Linear Energy transfer Spectrometer (LET), a Total Dose Monitor (TDM), and a Single Event Monitor (SEM), PES measures protons from 6.4 MeV to 38 MeV in 3 energy channels, electrons from 0.25 MeV to <2.0 MeV in 3 energy channels, and alpha particles from 15 MeV to 60 MeV in an energy channel.
 LET measures linear energy transfer.
 TDM measures total ionizing dose of radiation accumulated on RADFET dosimeters.
 SEM measures single event upset (SEU).